ShaleenM-cpu/ecommerce-etl-project/README.md

 ## 📅 Task Scheduler & Data Simulation

-- The pipeline uses a task scheduler (e.g., `cron` job or JupyterLab scheduler extensions) to automate daily runs.
+- The pipeline uses a window task scheduler to automate daily runs.
 - Since the dataset from Kaggle is static, the scheduler generates **synthetic daily data** for 2025 based on patterns from the 2024 data.
 - This synthetic data is used to test ETL processing, alerts, ML predictions, and dashboard updates, simulating a "live" environment without requiring new real data.